-We also need to ensure a really tight focus to the intervention groups in terms of what is being covered and also ensuring that work is followed up between sessions and quality first teaching ensures that progress is maintained when the interventions have finished.
+We also ensured a really tight focus to the intervention groups in terms of what is being covered and also ensuring that work is followed up in class between sessions.
+Quality first teaching ensures that progress is maintained when the interventions have finished, and checks are made on these children at different stages to ensure that progress has been maintained.

-At Key Stage 2 we are going to focus on Year 6 in the Autumn/Spring Term, and Year 5 in the Summer Term for Mrs Parker.
-This follows the pattern of work from last year, and we have evidence in terms of data that shows this was successful in achieving good outcomes for Year 6 and in preparing some of Y5 children for their final year.
+At Key Stage 2 we have continued to focus on Year 6 in the Autumn/Spring Term, and Year 5 in the Summer Term.
+This follows the pattern of work from last year, and we have evidence in terms of data that shows this was successful in achieving good outcomes for Year 6, and in preparing some of Y5 children for their final year.

-Miss Styan will start work with Year 3 and 4, supporting groups for Maths, Reading and some 1-1 work with EHCP children.
-Again, this worked well last year, although full impact was less evident due to absence for part of the year.
+Another member of staff worked with Year 3 and 4, supporting groups for Maths, Reading and some 1-1 work with EHCP children.